Factbox: Leading Sudanese security figures

 KAMAL ABDELMAROUF AL-MAHI

-General Kamal Abdelmarouf al-Mahi, the Sudanese military’s chief of staff since February, 2018, is little-known in public life.
+General Kamal Abdelmarouf al-Mahi was the Sudanese military’s chief of staff since February 2018 and is little-known in public life.
 Mahi, who is also thought to have close ties to Islamists, replaced Emad al-Din Adawi, who had been rumored as a possible successor to Bashir.

+Ibn Auf said he was relieved of his role as deputy head of the transitional military council on Friday.

 The New York Times reported in 2005 that U.S. intelligence officials had allowed Gosh to visit the country for consultation with the CIA as a reward for Sudan’s cooperation in detaining suspected militants and providing information on al Qaeda following the Sept.
 11, 2001, attacks.